-(5) Reason the Board of Corporate Auditors Did Not Make a Decision Not to Reappoint the Independent Accounting Auditor
+(4) Reason the Board of Corporate Auditors Did Not Make a Decision Not to Reappoint the Independent Accounting Auditor

-The Board of Corporate Auditors received a report and requested an explanation from the Independent Accounting Auditor concerning the business improvements based on the business improvement plan in connection with the business improvement order the Independent Accounting Auditor received.
+The Board of Corporate Auditors received a report and requested an explanation from the Independent Accounting Auditor concerning the business improvements based on the business improvement plan the Independent Accounting Auditor submitted to the Financial Services Agency.
 The Board of Corporate Auditors conducted a rigorous evaluation and held discussions through an appropriate process based on the Board's Evaluation Criteria for Independent Accounting Auditors.
 As a result of this process, the Board of Corporate Auditors reached a decision that reappointment was appropriate, but will continue to monitor the Independent Accounting Auditor's improvement of its operations.